 Based on this feedback, it appears as though all rattlesnakes smell enough alike so the dog can detect them.

 Gopher snakes, also called bull snakes do not smell like a rattlesnake.
 They are a completely different genus and species.
-Beware of trainers who use gopher snakes to train the dog to avoid rattlesnakes.
-Trained this way, the dog will avoid a harmless snake, but may go up to a rattlesnake because of the different smell.
+Beware of trainers who use gopher snakes or any other harmless snake to train the dog to avoid rattlesnakes.
+Trained this way, the dog may avoid a non venomous snake, but may go up to a rattlesnake because of the different smell.
 Also, many times, it is the sound of the rattle that gets the dog's attention and peaks their curiosity.
 Do your homework, ask lots of questions.
 If you don't like the trainer's answers, find someone else!

 In this type of training, I use an electronic collar--a shock collar--on the dog.
 A transmitter, that I control, sends a signal to the collar which produces a harmless, but attention getting, shock.
 An appropriate amount of shock is required to get the message that rattlesnakes are dangerous across to your dog.
 I base the setting of the transmitter on my experience and knowledge of canine behavior.
 All dogs react differently to the shock.
 Some just duck their head, others will yelp and jump.
 If you are afraid that this type of training is too harsh and do not wish to see your dog undergo a brief moment of being uncomfortable to avoid a potentially lethal-- and certainly very painful--bite from a rattlesnake do not contact me.

 Our rattlesnakes are securely caged and there is no danger to either the dog, the owner, or the snake.